ON THIS PAGE:

 and telmisartan,

-being treated with NSAIDs, coadministration of angiotensin II receptor
+with compromised renal function, coadministration of angiotensin II

-antagonists may result in further deterioration of renal function,
+blockers and NSAIDs may result in deterioration of renal function,

-including acute renal failure.
-These effects are usually reversible."
+including possible acute renal failure; these effects are usually

 Therefore I would